estheresom17/ci-cd-pipeline/README.md

 # Weather Info App with CI/CD Pipeline
 ## Overview
 A Python application that fetches real-time weather information for a given city using the OpenWeatherMap API.
-The project also includes a CI/CD pipeline for automated testing and security checks.
+The mini-app also includes a CI/CD pipeline for automated testing and security checks.
 ## Features
 - **Real-Time Weather**: Fetches and displays weather data.
 - **CI/CD Pipeline**: Automates testing and security analysis.